alphagov/govuk-developer-docs/source/manual/alerts/publisher-unprocessed-fact-check-emails.html.md

 to see if the fact check was eventually re-sent with the correct subject line.
 If this is the case, **the duplicate email can be deleted**.

-If the fact check email never made it, you can let the content team know.
-In general this means the contents of the email can be manually copied into the edition as an "Edition note".
-Once this is done, **the original email can then be deleted**.
+If the fact check email never made it, you should forward the email to govuk-fact-check@digital.cabinet-office.gov.uk with the edtion ID added to the subject line in square brackets.
+Check this appears in publisher (usually within 10 minutes) then delete the original unprocessed email from the inbox.

 [publisher]: https://publisher.publishing.service.gov.uk/